MicrosoftLearning/mslearn-openai.es-es/Instructions/Exercises/01-app-develop.md

     \n Include a list of the current animals we have at our rescue after the signature, in the form of a table.
 These animals include elephants, zebras, gorillas, lizards, and jackrabbits.
     ```

-1. Observe la salida y vea cómo cambió el correo electrónico en función de sus claras instrucciones.
+1. Observa la salida y mira cómo cambió el correo electrónico en función de tus claras instrucciones.
-1. A continuación, escriba las siguientes indicaciones, en las que se agregan detalles sobre el tono al mensaje del sistema:
+1. A continuación, escribe las siguientes indicaciones, en las que se agregan detalles sobre el tono al mensaje del sistema:

     **Mensaje del sistema**